netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    The first part of the data model augments the "acl" list in the IETF ACL model {{!RFC8519}} with a "endpoint-groups" container having a list of "endpoint group" inside, each entry has a "group-id" that uniquely identifies the endpoint group.

+> "group-id" is defined as a string rather than uint to accommodate deployments which require some identification hierarchy within a domain.
+Such a hierarchy is meant to ease coordination within an administrative domain.
+There might be cases where a domain needs to tag packets with the group they belong to.
+The tagging does not need to mirror exactly the "group id" used to populate the policy.
+Future augmentation may be considered in the future to cover encapsulation considerations.

    The choice statement controls the selection of group type between "user-group" or "device-group".

    The second part of the data model augments the "matches" container in the IETF ACL model {{!RFC8519}} so that a source and/or destination endpoint group index